Large Language Models for Robotics: A Survey: Introduction

-\begin{itemize} \item We discussed the latest advancements in LLMs and their significant impact on the field of robotics.
-We highlighted the benefits of LLMs for robots, as well as the emergence of new robot models equipped with LLMs in recent years.
+\begin{itemize} \item This survey discusses the latest advancements in LLMs and their significant impact on the field of robotics.
+It highlights the benefits of LLMs for robotic systems and examines the emergence of new robot models equipped with LLMs in recent years.

-\item We discussed the current state of robot technology, focusing on advancements in perception, decision-making, control, and interaction combined with LLMs.
+\item This survey discussed the current state of robot technology, focusing on advancements in perception, decision making, control, and interaction combined with LLMs.
 Specifically, we highlighted the critical role of LLMs in decision-making modules, which have enabled robots to make more informed and effective decisions in various applications.

-\item We explored potential applications of current robots equipped with LLMs in the near future.
+\item This survey explored potential applications of current robots equipped with LLMs in the near future.

-\item We discussed several potential challenges that robots may face when integrated with LLMs, as well as the potential impact of future developments in this field on human society. \end{itemize}
+\item This survey discussed several potential challenges that robots may face when integrated with LLMs, as well as the possible impacts of future developments in this field on human society. \end{itemize}

-\textbf{Organization}: The rest of this article is organized as follows.
-In Section \ref{sec:overview}, we discuss related concepts of the LLMs and robotics.
-In Section \ref{sec:LLM4Robot} we introduce the new robot models equipped with LLMs in recent years.
-In Section \ref{sec:technologies}, we indicate the practical guide for technical points.
-We also introduce the application in Section \ref{sec: applications}.
-Moreover, We highlight the challenges in Section \ref{sec: challenge} and present several promising directions of LLMs for robotics in Section \ref{sec:directions}.
+The rest of this article is organized as follows.
+In Section \ref{sec:overview}, a concise review of the development history of LLMs is provided.
+Additionally, this section also introduces a selection of prominent LLM companies and their flagship products.
+Section \ref{sec: LLM for Robotics} introduces representative robotics based on LLM, including agents and embodied robotic companies with its corresponding flagship products.
+In Section \ref{sec:technologies}, core modules of robotics are introduced.
+Additionally, the cross coordination of these modules is illustrated in Section \ref{sec: cross-module coordination}.
+The applications of robotics based on LLM are introduced in Section \ref{sec: applications}.
+Moreover, this paper highlights the challenges in Section \ref{sec: challenge} and presents several promising directions of LLMs for robotics in Section \ref{sec:directions}.
 Finally, we conclude this paper in Section \ref{sec:conclusion}.